-Most significant achievements of the Committee during 2019:
+Most significant achievements of the Committee during 2020:

-- 1. Preparing the audit committee report to be read to the general assembly. - 2.
-Reviewing the periodic and annual financial statements and recommending the Board of Directors to approve the same. - 3.
-Meeting with the independent auditor, discussing the financial reports and statements, ensuring that there are no interventions or obstacles that the auditor faced during auditing the consolidated financial statements of the Company and its subsidiaries by the Executive Management or Board of Directors. - 4.
-Following up the performance of the independent auditor, evaluating its independence and recommending his re-appointment to the Board of Directors. - 5.
-Reviewing and discussing the ICR applied at the company issued by an independent audit office, and following up with addressing the remarks and implementing the recommendations given regarding the previous reports. - 6.
-Reviewing and discussing the Internal Audit Department performance evaluation and assessment during the past three years issued by an independent audit office other that the office which evaluated the ICR. - Preparing the annual audit committee report regarding the extent of efficiency of the internal control systems applied at the company which includes the opinion of the Committee in this regard, and presenting this report to the Board of Directors. - 8.
-Approving the annual internal audit plan. - 9.
+- 1. Preparing the audit committee report to be read to the general assembly. - Preparing the annual audit committee report on the adequacy of the internal control systems applied in the company, which includes the opinion of the committee in this regard, and the report was presented to the board of directors. - 3.
+Reviewing the periodic and annual financial statements and recommending the Board of Directors to approve the same. - 4.
+Meeting with the independent auditor, discussing the financial reports and statements, ensuring that there are no interventions or obstacles that the auditor faced during auditing the consolidated financial statements of the Company and its subsidiaries by the Executive Management or Board of Directors. - 5.
+Following up the performance of the independent auditor, evaluating its independence and recommending his re-appointment to the Board of Directors. - 6.
+Reviewing and discussing the ICR applied at the company issued by an independent audit office, and following up with addressing the remarks and implementing the recommendations given regarding the previous reports. - 7.
+Approving the annual internal audit plan. - 8.
 Reviewing and discussing the internal audit reports (including the evaluation report of internal audit systems applied at the Company), and following up on addressing the remarks and implementing the recommendations listed in these reports.